Lemon Ginger Drink for Inflammation

 the Best Time to Drink

-This drink fits easily into daily routines:
+This drink will fit easily into your daily routine:

 - Morning: Supports digestion and hydration